szilvia-csernus/expense-app/README.md

     - Capacity provider strategy: Use Custom (Advanced)
     - Capacity provider: FARGATE_SPOT (This option is more cost-concious than FARGATE.
 It uses freely available resources instead of guaranteed ones for up to 90% less costs, in return for accepting some interruption to the service.)
     - Platform version: At the time of writing this, there is a glitch here.
-If I chose LATEST, the deployment fails.
+When I chose LATEST, the deployment failed.
 Hence I chose 1.4.0, which is currently the latest version.

     Deployment configuration